luisdelaye/Mexstrain/README.md

 Tamaulipas	Altamira	Altamira Tamaulipas
 ```

+As you can see, we substituted 'Vallarta' by 'Puerto Vallarta' and 'Aguascallientes' by 'Aguascalientes' (among others).
+It is worth mentioning the case of 'Yucatan'.
+In the color_ordering.tsv file the State is written as 'Yucatan' (without accent) however in metadata.tsv is written as 'Yucatán' (with accent).
+To substitute 'Yucatán' by 'Yucatan', we can use Perl [regular expressions](https://perldoc.perl.org/perlre).
+To match an accented vowel with Perl regular expressions do it like this: Yucat.{2}n.
+The regular expression .{2} tels Perl to match any two characters; this matches the vowel á (because it is composed by the letter a + the accent).
+As a result 'Yucatán' will be substituted by 'Yucatan'.
+We also used regular expressions to substitute 'Acuña' by 'Acuna' (to match the letter ñ we also need tell Perl to match any two characters).
+Perl regular expressions are extremely powerfull, we recommend you to take a look at them.

+Now take a look also to the case of Altamira.
+In Mexico there are two cities whit the name Altamira, one is in the state of Nuevo Leon and the other in Tamaulipas.
+As you remember, this was indicated in the second part of the compare_names.pl output (see above).
+Therefore we will tell substitute_names.pl to substitute 'Nuevo Leon / Altamira' by 'Nuevo Leon / Altamira Nuevo Leon' and the other by 'Tamaulipas / Altamira Tamaulipas'.
+In this case, the cities of 'Altamira Nuevo Leon' and 'Altamira Tamaulipas' didn't exist in color_ordering.tsv, so we have to add these cities to this file and also to lat_longs.tsv (see below).

 Now take a look at the second line in the summary section of the output of compare_names.pl.
 By looking a color_ordering.tsv you will find that the City of Juarez (in the State of Chihuahua) is simply lacking.
 The official name of the city is 'Ciudad Juárez' and you will not find it (nor the name without accent: 'Ciudad Juarez') in color_ordering.tsv.
 In this case, simply add the name 'Ciudad Juarez' to color_ordering.tsv.
 You will have to add this name in its proper location.
 For instance, 'Ciudad Juarez' is a 'location' whithin de 'division' of 'Chihuahua'.
 Therefore you will have to add the following text to color_ordering.tsv: